SLP-SCHEME v0.7 LANGUAGE REFERENCE

 REPL - Read-Eval-Print Loop.
 The interactive mode where you enter expressions and see results.

-R4RS - Revised^4 Report on Scheme.
-The 1991 standard that SLP-SCHEME draws from (implementing a subset).
+R5RS - Revised^5 Report on the Algorithmic Language Scheme (1998).
+The standard that SLP-SCHEME draws from (implementing a subset, with proper tail recursion).

 Tail recursion - A recursive call that is the last operation in a procedure.
-In full Scheme implementations, this allows constant-space execution.
-Note: SLP-SCHEME does not optimize tail calls.
+SLP-SCHEME implements proper tail-call optimization via a trampoline evaluator, so tail-recursive loops run in constant stack space.

 Further Exploration